 The employment of standard assessment methods and procedures promotes more consistent, comparable, and repeatable security assessments.
-TrustedQA will also develop specific security test and evaluation procedures and methods for unique and non-standard environments.
-For those systems that exhibit security vulnerabilities, TrustedQA will produce recommendations for bringing the appropriate security controls into compliance.
+TrustedQA develops specific security test and evaluation procedures and methods for unique and non-standard environments.
+For those systems that exhibit security vulnerabilities, TrustedQA produces recommendations for bringing the appropriate security controls into compliance.

-The words “Certification & Accreditation” are actually misnomers.
-When security professionals evaluate a particular system, they are not actually certifying anything; they “assess” it and provide recommendations.
-In DIACAP this recommendation was incorrectly called a “certification”, leaving many wondering why the still couldn’t go live after their system was “certified”.
-To avoid confusion, RMF will call this step an “assessment”.
+The words “Certification & Accreditation” are misnomers.
+When security professionals evaluate a particular system, they are not certifying anything; they “assess” it and provide recommendations.
+In DIACAP, this recommendation was incorrectly called a “certification,” leaving many wondering why the still couldn’t go live after their system was “certified.”
+To avoid confusion, RMF will call this step an “assessment.”

 The second part of the process is similarly confusing.
-After “certification” the recommendation was sent to a Designated Accrediting Authority (DAA).
-The DAA’s signature actually completed the “accreditation” portion and allowed the system to go love or remain in operation, when in reality the DAA’s role is to “authorize” the assessment instead of “accredit” it.
+After “certification,” the recommendation was sent to a Designated Accrediting Authority (DAA).
+The DAA’s signature completed the “accreditation” portion and allowed the system to go live or remain in operation.
+In reality, the DAA’s role is to “authorize” the assessment instead of “accredit” it.
 To clarify the entire process, RMF will change Certification & Accreditation (C&A) to Assessment & Authorization (A&A).

-TrustedQA’s Information Assurance Analyst are knowledgeable on RMF’s six-step system life cycle process and can help guide your programs transformation from traditional C&A to RMF’s A&A.
+TrustedQA’s Information Assurance Analysts are knowledgeable in RMF’s six-step system life cycle process and can help guide your programs transformation from traditional C&A to RMF’s A&A.

 Our skilled and experienced C&A Assessment Teams can help in many areas, including: